djerius/MooX-PDL-Role-Proxy/README.md

 There are significant limits to this encapsulation.

-- The piddles operated on must be similar enough in structure so that the ganged operations make sense (and are valid!).
+- The ndarrays operated on must be similar enough in structure so that the ganged operations make sense (and are valid!).
-- There is (currently) no way to indicate that there are different sets of piddles contained within the object.
+- There is (currently) no way to indicate that there are different sets of ndarrays contained within the object.
 - The object must be able to be cloned relatively easily, so that non-inplace operations can create copies of the original object.